(919) 752-3088

 What Is Joint Custody?

-Unless there is active abuse, drug use, or a history of violence in a home, the courts prefer joint custody arrangements because it helps a child develop and maintain a bond with both of their parents.
-Many families find joint physical and joint legal custody arrangements ideal because each parent has decision-making power and gets to see their child regularly.
+Unless there is abuse, drug use, or violence, courts prefer joint custody to help children bond with both parents.
+Many families find joint physical and legal custody ideal, as it allows shared decision-making and regular time with the child.
 However, other joint custody arrangements may fit a family’s needs.
 Some parents prefer a joint legal custody and sole physical custody agreement.
-Both parents have the legal right to make vital decisions for the child, but the child primarily resides with one parent over the other.
+Both parents can make important decisions for the child, but the child primarily lives with one parent

 What Happens If the Custodial Parent Doesn’t Show Up to Court?

-Working with a knowledgeable family law attorney is crucial because your attorney can help manage legal deadlines and prepare you for what’s ahead.
-They can also advocate for you and your family, ensuring the court hears your side of the story and addresses your family’s needs.
+Working with a knowledgeable family law attorney is crucial because they can manage legal deadlines and prepare you for what’s ahead.
+They advocate for you, ensuring the court hears your side and addresses your family’s needs.

 How to Get Joint Custody Without Going to Court

-Joint Custody Work ExplainedSometimes, going to court to determine child custody is the only reasonable way to reach an agreement with an ex-partner.
-However, if you and your ex-spouse are on the same page about most childcare decisions and need help getting over the finish line, mediation may be a viable way to resolve your issues and avoid heading to court.
+Joint Custody Work ExplainedSometimes, going to court to determine custody of a child is the only reasonable way to reach an agreement with an ex-partner.
+However, if you and your ex-spouse are on the same page about most childcare decisions and need help reaching the finish line, mediation may be a viable way to resolve your issues and avoid heading to court.

 Mediation is an out-of-court alternative dispute resolution process.
 A neutral third party attempts to foster communication between two parties to help them arrive at a mutually beneficial custody agreement that meets everyone’s needs.
-During mediation, the mediator works with both sides to find common ground and address the concerns and goals of each parent.
-They do not offer advice, and they do not pick sides.
+During mediation, the mediator works with both sides to find common ground and address each parent’s concerns and goals.
+They do not offer advice or pick sides.
 A mediator encourages communication and compromise so couples can resolve minor differences or disagreements.

 Going to court can be a costly and time-consuming process.
 Mediation can be much less frightening and stressful.
 It is also a cheaper and more cost-effective way to settle minor differences in opinion.
 However, having an attorney with you during mediation is still in your family’s best interest.
 An attorney can help you through the process and address your needs and concerns.